Site Architecture is a Ranking Problem, Not an Organization Problem

 Your Homepage is a Finite Weapon

-Users have your search bar.
-Users have your main navigation.
-Users can find things without your homepage linking to every page on the site.
-Google doesn't need your homepage to link to everything either.
-Google needs your homepage to tell it what matters most.
+"But users need to navigate!" you might protest, and you're not wrong that users need to find things, but users have your search bar, users have your main navigation, users can absolutely find what they're looking for without your homepage linking to every page on the site, and Google doesn't need your homepage to link to everything either - Google needs your homepage to tell it what matters most.

 The Topic Cluster Trap